arunanksharan/Cricinfo/README.md

 The repository is a collection of articles on different cricketers' careers.
-The data has been scraped from Cricinfo.com and basic visualisation and exploratory data analysis of cricketers's career is being performed.
+The data has been scraped from Cricinfo.com and basic visualisation and exploratory data analysis of cricketers' career is being performed.